nzimman/Movie-Recommender/README.md

 ![Screenshot](nmf.png)

-It might be that there are empty elements (NaNs) in the matrix V with the ratings; we could replace the NaNs with: Zeros, the median of the whole matrix or the median of each movie.
+It might be that there are empty elements (NaNs) in the matrix V (with the ratings); we could replace the NaNs with: Zeros, the median of the whole matrix or the median of each movie.

 Sklearn has implemented the nmf model.